Becoming a CNA in Minnesota

 Enrollment and Completion of CNA Classes in Minnesota

-You will also be required to perform vital CNA skills in a hands-on environment as part of your training.
-Learning these skills is essential, and you will need to be prepared to perform several of these tasks during your CNA certification exam.
+Students are also required to perform vital CNA skills in a hands-on environment as part of their training.
+Learning these skills is essential, as you will need to be prepared to perform several of these tasks during your CNA certification exam.

 Part of your training may include CPR skills, but if it doesn’t, you will need to obtain certification on your own.
 If your school does not offer CPR certification, your local Red Cross Association offers CPR courses.

 |Lake Superior College||2101 Trinity Rd, Duluth, Minnesota 55811-3399||Program cost||Financial Aid||Request Information|